epfl-dlab/aiflows/docs/Tutorials/atomic_flow.md

 flow = ReverseNumberAtomicFlow.instantiate_from_default_config(overrides=overrides_config)
 ```
-You can find this example [here](../examples/minimal%20reverse%20number/).
+You can find this example [here](../../examples/minimal%20reverse%20number/).
 Few other notable examples are [HumanStandardInputFlowModule](https://huggingface.co/aiflows/HumanStandardInputFlowModule) and the the [FixedReplyFlowModule](https://huggingface.co/aiflows/FixedReplyFlowModule) Flow.

 Note that we can pass a Python dictionary as the `overrides` parameter and not rely on YAML files.

-To run this Flow, execute the following commands in your terminal (make sure to clone the repository first):
+To run this Flow, execute the following commands in your terminal:
 ```bash
 cd examples/minimal\ reverse\ number/ python reverse_number_atomic.py